BallAerospace/COSMOS/_docs/interfaces.md

 ## Provided Interfaces
 Cosmos provides the following interfaces for use: TCPIP Client, TCPIP Server, UDP, Serial, Command Telemetry Server, and LINC.
+The interface to use is defined by the [INTERFACE](/docs/system/#interface) and [ROUTER](/docs/system/#router) keywords.

 ### TCPIP Client Interface
 The TCPIP client interface connects to a TCPIP socket to send commands and receive telemetry.
 This interface is used for targets which open a socket and wait for a connection.
 This is the most common type of interface.